xrickastley/origins-math-docs/docs/addon/creating_resource_bridges.md

 A `SuppliedLinkedVariableIntPower` is an abstract extension of the `LinkedVariableIntPower` class.
 What makes it different is it's capability to easily supply various properties of a given object.

 The type `T` would be the object that the given `Supplier` would be supplying for the `Consumer` to consume.
-It'll make more sense when I give an example, so hang on tight in there!
+It'll make more sense when we give an example, so hang on tight in there!

 Say we have a bunch of properties of a `PlayerEntity` that we would want to get, such as their hunger, saturation, relative health, breathing, how long they've been on fire, etc. We could use an `if-else` to check for each property the power would want, but that would be harder to read the more properties you want to have.
 This is where the `SuppliedLinkedVariableIntPower` comes into play.